nipy/PySurfer/doc/documentation/config_file.rst

 ------
 *background*
     What color the display background should be.
-(Possible values: any background color scheme name.)
+(Possible values: any HTML color name or 256 color hex code.

 *cortex*
     What colormap should be used for the binarized curvature on the